armno/blog/content/post/vercel/index.md

 The app is a one-page HTML with some JavaScript.
-It pulls the JSON data from an API endpoint and update the UI based on the retrieved values.
+It pulls the JSON data from an API endpoint and updates the UI based on the retrieved values.
 In this case, the number and page background color.

 {{< image